HarmonyOS: HarmonyOS NEXT

-On August 4, 2023, at Huawei Developers Conference 2023 (HDC), Huawei officially announced HarmonyOS NEXT, the next iteration system version of HarmonyOS, supporting only native APP apps via Ark Compiler, and ending the support for Android apk apps.
+On August 4, 2023, at Huawei Developers Conference 2023 (HDC), Huawei officially announced HarmonyOS NEXT (HarmonyOS 5), the next iteration system version of HarmonyOS, supporting only native APP apps via Ark Compiler, and ending the support for Android apk apps.

-Built on a custom version of OpenHarmony, HarmonyOS NEXT proprietary system has the HarmonyOS microkernel at its core with a single framework, departing from the common Linux kernel and aimed to replace the current multi-kernel HarmonyOS.
+Built on a custom version of OpenHarmony, HarmonyOS NEXT proprietary system has the HarmonyOS microkernel at its core with a single framework currently since HarmonyOS 5 version and up, departing from the common Linux kernel and replaced multi-kernel HarmonyOS.

 Among the first batch of over 200 developers, McDonald's and KFC in China became two of the first multinational food companies to adopt HarmonyOS Next.

 App development

 The primary IDE known as DevEco Studio for developing HarmonyOS apps was released by Huawei on September 9, 2020, based on IntelliJ IDEA and Huawei's SmartAssist.
 The IDE includes DevEco Device Tool, an integrated development tool for customizing HarmonyOS components, coding, compiling and visual debugging, similar to other third party IDEs such as Visual Studio Code for Windows, Linux and macOS.

 HarmonyOS uses App Pack files suffixed with .app, also known as APP files, for distribution of software via AppGallery.
 Each App Pack has one or more HarmonyOS Ability Packages (HAP) containing code for their abilities, resources, libraries, and a JSON file with configuration information.

 HarmonyOS as a universal single IoT platform allows developers to write apps once and run everywhere across devices such as phones, tablets, personal computers, TVs, cars, smartwatches, single board computers under OpenHarmony, and screen-less IoT devices such as smart speakers.

-As of October 2024, there were reportedly over 6.75 million registered developers participated in developing HarmonyOS apps.
+As of December 2025, there were reportedly over 10 million registered developers participated in developing HarmonyOS apps.

 ArkUI

 Applications for HarmonyOS are mostly built using components of ArkUI, a Declarative User Interface framework.
-ArkUI is a declarative based user interface framework for building user interfaces on native HarmonyOS, OpenHarmony alongside Oniro applications developed by Huawei for the ArkTS and Cangjie programming language.
+ArkUI is a declarative based user interface framework for building user interfaces on native HarmonyOS, OpenHarmony alongside Oniro applications developed by Huawei for the ArkTS and Cangjie programming language, alongside C/C++ applications with ArkUI's XComponent.

 ArkUI elements are adaptable to various devices and include new interface rules with automatic updates along with HarmonyOS updates.

 ArkUI 3.0 is declarative in eTS (extended TypeScript) in HarmonyOS 3.0, followed by main ArkTS programming language in HarmonyOS 3.1, contrasting with the imperative syntax used in Java development in earlier versions of HarmonyOS in HarmonyOS 1.0 and 2.0.
 ArkUI allows for 2D drawing as well as 3D drawing, animations, event handling, Service Card widgets, and data binding.
 ArkUI automatically synchronizes between UI views and data.

 ArkUI integrates with DevEco Studio IDE to provide for real-time previews during editing, alongside support for debugging and other development features.

 ArkJS is designed for web development with a Vue 2-like syntax, providing a familiar environment for web developers using JS and CSS.
 ArkJS incorporates the HarmonyOS Markup Language (HML), which allows attributes prefixed with @ for MVVM architectural pattern.